-Ellis headed a national newspaper business, turned around the Greyhound Bus operation in the US and ran Simon Cowell’s Syco corporation before he took over the Scottish media group.
-In his barn-storming speeches, brimming with humour and original thinking, Ellis shows how to deal with disruptive forces, create a positive culture, and inspire enthusiasm throughout the organisation and move from mission statement to fighting spirit: “There’s no point in waiting and hoping for a wave, go and create one yourself.”
+Ellis headed a national newspaper business, turned around the Greyhound Bus operation in the US and ran Simon Cowell’s Syco Corporation before he took over the Scottish media group.
+In barn-storming speeches, brimming with humour and original thinking, Ellis shows how to deal with disruptive forces, create a positive culture, and inspire enthusiasm throughout the organisation and move from mission statement to fighting spirit: “There’s no point in waiting and hoping for a wave; go and create one yourself.”

-Starting out in newspapers Ellis’s first break came as Marketing Director at The Sun, reporting directly to Rupert Murdoch.
-He then became CEO of Celador International, licensing Who Wants To Be A Millionaire? to 100 countries and overseeing 130 branded consumer products before being lured back to Fleet Street as MD of Mirror Group Newspapers, giving him his first leadership role in a PLC.
+Starting out in newspapers Ellis’s first break came as Marketing Director at The Sun, later reporting directly to Rupert Murdoch.
+He then became CEO of Celador International, taking Who Wants to Be a Millionaire? to over 100 countries.
+He was lured back to Fleet Street as MD of Mirror Group Newspapers, giving him his first leadership role in a PLC.

 Ellis challenges, motivates and advises with an original insight, enthusiasm and humour that is rare amongst senior business figures.
 Whether it’s the wrecking-ball nature of the digital revolution or shifts in the economic environment, he argues that external shocks and disruption can be a springboard for positive change.
-He shows how to inspire passion when under pressure, and how to progress from mission statements to true company culture embracing quality, integrity and diversity.
+He shows how to inspire passion when under pressure, and how to progress from mission statements to true company culture, embracing quality, integrity and diversity.

 If you want a speaker to spout the latest management theory, don't book Ellis.
 If you want enthusiasm and practical tips to equip your team for the challenge, you can’t do better.
 Ellis has been entrusted with turning around sizeable outfits, so when he talks about reigniting the passion in an organisation you know his words aren’t hot air.
 He really has been there and done it.
 JLA Agent Tom Mclaughlin